Your Cart is Empty

 What do you do with whey?
 Have you tried something we haven’t listed here?
 We'd luv to hear from you.

-Many people regard whey as something to throw out, when in reality it is a superb ingredient (or food) in its own right.
-It is low in calories, packed full of protein, vitamins, minerals, enzymes and active bacteria that shouldn’t be wasted.
+People don’t set out to make whey.
+They just end up with it as a bonus by-product of making yogurt.
+It’s the naturally occurring liquid that separates from the milk solids (curds).
+Many people regard whey as something to throw out, when it is a superb ingredient (or food) in its own right.
+It’s packed full of protein, vitamins, minerals, enzymes and active bacteria that shouldn’t be wasted.
+There are also many great ways to use whey.

 Whey is a natural food preservative.
 You can use a small amount of whey as a culture starter to lacto-ferment vegetables, sauces, chutneys and jams.
 Add a tablespoon or two to a new ferment to get it bubbling with good bacteria.

-Give your breakfast a protein and enzyme boost by substituting milk or water for whey when soaking chia, flax or oats.
-Why not pour it straight onto your cereal?
+Give your breakfast a protein and enzyme boost by substituting milk or water for whey when soaking oats or chia.
 These recipes would be perfect for soaking up a little left-over whey.
-Vanilla chia pudding with banana nice-cream and Paleo orange and anti-oxidant berry bircher muesli.

 Because whey is packed with nutrients and naturally high in protein it’s an ideal liquid replacement in smoothies and shakes.
 Add a little whey to our high fibre, gut loving green smoothie, pitaya (dragon fruit) smoothie bowl or tropical anti-inflammatory smoothie bowl.